 Seams

-Any line where fast water meets slow water.
-The boundary between currents concentrates drifting food along a visible lane.
-Fish position just inside the slow side, darting into fast water to grab passing meals.
-Cast to let your presentation drift naturally down the seam.
+Any visible line where fast water meets slow water.
+Seams concentrate drifting food along a narrow lane that fish can monitor without fighting heavy current.
+They position themselves just inside the slow side, darting into fast water to grab passing meals, then retreating to the cushion.
+Cast so your presentation drifts naturally down the seam.
+When you see a defined seam, there’s almost always a fish on it.

 Seasonal Stream Strategies